rscopes/rescope/readme.md

 ## ReScope What ?

-ReScope is a simple, flexible, predictable \& effective Store system inspired by ReactJS methods & .
+ReScope is a simple, flexible, predictable \& effective Store system inspired by ReactJS methods.

 ## How ?